kdschmidt1/Sail_Instrument/Readme.md

 The plugin provides the
 - Sail_Instrument_Overlay,
 - LayLines_Overlay
-- Sail_InstrumentWidget (a classic widget with the Sail_Instrument)
+- Sail_InstrumentWidget (a widget with the Sail_Instrument)
-- Sail_InstrumentInfo-Widget (A Widget you can configure with fmt:unit to show the distance [nm] or the time for each Layline separate or with cum_.. for both Laylines together)
+- Sail_InstrumentInfo-Widget (A Widget you can configure with Displaytype to show the distance [nm] or the time for each Layline (separate or with cum_.. for both Laylines together))

 **Formatter**